5 Ways to Implement Self-Checkouts Right

 1. Design, design, design

-Whether you’re starting from scratch or looking to make improvements to an existing self-checkout area, design is critical.
+Whether you’re starting from scratch or looking to make improvements to an existing self-checkout software, design is critical.
 It’s worth investing the time to get it right from the beginning.
-To maximize self-checkout adoption, customer satisfaction, and ultimately revenue, the goal is to understand the customer journey from entry to exit and remove points of friction.
+To maximize the self-checkout system, customer satisfaction, and ultimately revenue, the goal is to understand the customer journey from entry to exit and remove points of friction.
 Design thinking and a human-centered approach can help with this.

 2. Use data to optimize customer experience and increase adoption

-Whichever way you approach the design phase, remember that it should be an iterative process.
-Monitor the solutions you implement, collect data on customer behavior, and use that data to make continuous improvements to your self-checkout experience.
+Whichever way you approach the design phase, remember that it should be an iterative process:

 Examine interventions – what are the most common types?
 Can they be eliminated?
 In this scenario, you may need to consider the trade-off between accuracy and keeping customers happy.

 For example, after too many ‘wait for assistance’ messages negatively impacted its customer experience, Walmart disabled its bagging area scales.
-Along with other retailers, the company is betting on video systems that better identify mis-scanned items and raise queries only when necessary.
+Along with other retail businesses, the company is betting on video systems that better identify mis-scanned items and raise queries only when necessary.

 You can also analyze metrics such as card versus cash or correlations between basket size and checkout type (self-checkout versus assisted) to optimize for adoption.

-While the aim of self-checkouts in the future may be to take humans out of the equation, the technology is not there yet.
-It is a good practice to always have at least one well-trained staff member on hand to assist customers with any problems or queries, and this is a policy observed by many retailers.
+While the aim of self-checkout kiosks in the future may be to take humans out of the equation, the technology is not there yet and less human contact might not be so desirable by some customers.
+It is a good practice to always have well-trained store staff on hand to assist customers with any problems or queries, and this is a policy observed by many retailers.

 As your optimization measures successfully reduce the number of interventions, it may be possible to down-size the number of staff members needed.
-But bear in mind that customers will likely be comforted by and expect to see at least one person waiting to assist them if required.
+But bear in mind that customers will likely be comforted by and expect to see at least one person waiting to assist them if required and provide human interaction.

-Self-checkouts are more than just a tool or a way to speed customers through your checkout process.
+Self-checkout machine is more than just a tool or a way to speed customers through your self service checkout.

 Kiosks double as digital salespeople and are highly customizable, allowing you to connect with customers and non-aggressively present discounts, cross-sells, and upsells or communicate brand messaging.
 For example, you could make personalized recommendations or suggest complementary products based on the customer’s current basket.